The following technical restrictions apply to all releases of StreetMap Premium for ArcGIS. See the License Agreement for more information.

 The new locators are licensed for use in ArcGIS Pro and/or ArcGIS Enterprise.
 In order to use the new locators in ArcGIS Pro, users must have the appropriate Esri extension provisioned for ArcGIS Pro, for example, StreetMap Premium North America.
 The StreetMap Premium Esri extension is available in single use, concurrent use, or named user licenses.

 In order to use the new locators as a geocoding service in ArcGIS Enterprise, users must have the appropriate extension provisioned for both ArcGIS Pro and ArcGIS Enterprise.
 Install the ArcGIS Enterprise StreetMap Premium extension with your authorization file using the Software Authorization for ArcGIS Server Wizard prior to publishing a new locator as a geocoding service through ArcGIS Pro.
-Check with your organization's license administrator or Esri Customer Service if you do not have either the ArcGIS Pro Desktop StreetMap Premium extension or the ArcGIS Enterprise StreetMap Premium authorization file.
+Check with your organization's license administrator or Esri Customer Service if you do not have either the ArcGIS Pro StreetMap Premium extension or the ArcGIS Enterprise StreetMap Premium authorization file.

 Use of the new locators in ArcMap is not supported, except when published as a geocoding service through ArcGIS Enterprise.